- About Home

 Established by area individuals, companies and organizations, they typically bear the name of the individual or organization who funds it annually, or in whose memory the scholarship was named.
 Primarily, these scholarships are available only to students already attending SUNY Adirondack with an established GPA.
 The competitive application process takes place in the spring semester of the student's first year and generally requires a minimum 2.5 GPA in 12 completed credits at SUNY Adirondack.

 If you wish to establish a scholarship for SUNY Adirondack students with the Foundation, please contact Jill Vogel at (518) 743-2244 or firstname.lastname@example.org.

 Eligibility for Scholarships

 These are awarded on a competitive basis each spring for returning students.
-Students must complete an application, have a 2.5 GPA in at least 12 credits at SUNY Adirondack.
+In order to be considered, Students have a 2.5 GPA in at least 12 credits at SUNY Adirondack.
 Some of the scholarships require students to demonstrate financial need, so completion of the FAFSA application by February 1st is required.
 Students will be notified by email if supplemental information is needed in order to be considered for a scholarship.

 D. Foundation Access Scholarships